What are The Different Types of Car Finance Options?

 Leasing (Personal Contract Hire)

-Leasing, also known as Personal Contract Hire (PCH), is a car finance option where you essentially rent the car for a long-term period instead of owning it.
+Leasing a car in the UK, also known as Personal Contract Hire (PCH), is a car finance option where you essentially rent the car for a long-term period instead of owning it.
 This method is gaining popularity as it allows individuals to drive a new car without the financial burden of full ownership.

 When you opt for a lease, you agree to pay a fixed monthly rental for the use of a car, such as a Range Rover, over a set period, generally between 24 to 48 months.
 The leasing company retains ownership of the car, while you enjoy the privileges of driving it.